 2015 Childfree Woman of the Year: Laura LaVoie

 Laura LaVoie (US) is a writer, blogger, and event coordinator.
 She has been published in magazines and anthologies on the subjects of mythology and culture.
-She writes for TheNotMom.com, and serves as the event coordinator for the NotMom Summit, a national conference for women who are NotMoms by chance or choice.
+She writes for TheNotMom.com, and has served as the event coordinator for the NotMom Summit, a national conference for women who are NotMoms by chance or choice.
 Laura is also a leader in the Tiny Home movement.
 She’s written an inspirational book on living in 120 Sq Ft, and presented on Tiny Homes at conferences across the US.

 2015 Childfree Man of the Year: Mario Amaro

 Mario Amaro (US) has dedicated his life to defending the US, has been in the Navy for ten years, and is hoping to become an officer before he retires.
 He is dedicated to bettering the lives that surround him.
 Mario has won many awards through the Navy and leads many volunteer groups focused on improving navy personals’ lives.
 He strives to set a good example to others when it comes to doing the job right.
 When he is not helping out other people, he is focusing on loving his foster pets and volunteering at the local animal shelter.

 2014 Childfree Woman of the Year: Magenta Baribeau

-Magenta Baribeau is from Montréal, Québec, Canada, and is a documentary filmmaker.
+Magenta Baribeau (Canada), and is a documentary filmmaker.
 She has produced the documentary, Maman?
 Non merci! (roughly translated as Being a mom?
 No thanks! ) about Western women who are childfree by choice.
 In her documentary she includes stories of childfree women from Canada, France and Belgium.
 She wants people who are critical of this choice and who don’t understand the childfree lifestyle to see it as another valuable and productive way to live.
 Magenta’s blog, maman non merci, is about the reality of Western childfree women.

 2014 Childfree Man of the Year: Dann Alexander